 People look for inspiration in tough times and if they don’t get it, it can cause great resentment and increasing fear.

 That isn’t to say that leaders cannot show authenticity and their own vulnerability, but it has to be the right moment.
 This could be via a confidant or mentor away from their direct team to ensure they have an outlet to share their own fears and uncertainty.

 By maintaining their own wellbeing, understanding their own vulnerabilities and fears and seeking support when needed, leaders will have the strength and confidence to lead during times of crisis.

 Communication is also really important for a strong company culture.
 Leaders with real emotional intelligence will communicate regularly with their team, providing clarity aswell as allowing their team to have a voice themselves.
 The balance between providing information and listening is key to successful leadership.

 "Clear communication is key to success both on personal and professional levels.
 A self-aware leader will hold the tough and difficult conversations with openness and respect.
 It is a skill that is paramount to any leader.
 Having clear channels of communication avoids any form of confusion therefore maintaining solid and respectful relationships, avoiding water cooler moments, and crucial in eliminating a gossip culture."

-Greg Kirwan our Director of Global Client Relations strongly believes in the power of solid communication.
+Greg Kirwan our CEO, strongly believes in the power of solid communication.